Distinct Prayer of the New Testament Church

 The early New Testament church understood the effectiveness of prayer.
 James said, “…the effective prayer of a righteous man can accomplish much” (James 5:16).
 As evidenced by their significant influence on the ancient Mediterranean world, the prayer of the New Testament ecclesia was effective.

 The early New Testament church was a praying church.
 Prayer was both a primary and intentional activity.
-It allowed the ecclesia to cooperate with God on earth in the fulfillment of His eternal plan.
+It constituted an act of faith that allowed the ecclesia to cooperate with God on earth in the fulfillment of His eternal plan.

 The prayers of the early New Testament church were not self-derived.
 They originated from God.